aws-solutions-library-samples/guidance-for-medialake-on-aws/README.md

 ### 4. **Enable Semantic Search and Integrations**

 - Enable and configure semantic search providers (e.g., Twelve Labs) as described in the UI and [MediaLake-Instructions.docx](assets/docs/MediaLake-Instructions.docx).
-- Import pipelines for enrichment and transcription, and configure any third-party integrations required.
+- Import pipelines for enrichment and transcription.

 ### 5. **Process and Retrieve Assets**

 - Monitor pipeline executions, view extracted metadata, and use search/discovery features in the UI.
-- Integrate with external systems via the REST API (see API documentation in the repo).

 ---

 ## Next Steps

 - Customize pipeline configurations for your use case.
-- Integrate with additional third-party providers (see instructions in the repo and documentation).
 - Scale up OpenSearch or DynamoDB for higher performance.
-- Add or modify IAM roles and security settings as needed.
-- Explore API endpoints for automation and integration.

 ---